-Manufactured Product Identific cation - Brand Name - Package Type - Product Name - Date of Purchase - Code/Lot Number - Manufacturer Name and Address - Expiration/Sell by/Use by Date - Distributor Name and Address - Size/Weight - Retail Food Establishment Where Purchased
+Manufactured Product Identification

+Brand Name

+Product Name

+Package Type

+Date of Purchase

+Code/Lot Number

+Expiration/Sell by/Use by Date

+Manufacturer Name and Address

+Distributor Name and Address

+Size/Weight - Retail Food Establishment Where Purchased

 Shellfish identification tags should always be obtained for clams, oysters, quahogs and other molluscan shellfish associated with a foodborne illness.
-For information on conducting food trace backs, see article (Attachment 7.3) at the end of this chapter.
+For information on conducting food trace backs, see trace back article (Attachment 7.
+3) at the end of this chapter.

-Volume of the suspect food prepared by the food establishment
+Volume of the suspect food prepared by the food establishment.